Gbemisola23/ebinnaturals/README.md

 1. I had this error "TypeError: __init__() got an unexpected keyword argument 'providing_args'" while trying to migrate the allauth app.
 I uninstalled django and reinstalled it, thereafter running python3 manage.py migrate which worked successfully.

-2. I had this error "cp: cannot stat '../.pip-modules/lib/python3.7/site-packages/allauth/templates/*': No such file or directory" while trying to copy the templates recursively.
 Tutor support guided me in finding the django-allauth directory.
-3.While I wwas in the process of connecting django to S3 bucket I encountered the issue of heroku configset:DISABLE_COLLECTSTATIC which prevented a successful deployment from django.
+3.While I was in the process of connecting django to S3 bucket I encountered the issue of heroku configset:DISABLE_COLLECTSTATIC which prevented a successful deployment from django.
 After several attempts I manually created a static file in the root directory and I manually uploaded in the S3 website.

 Images
 Homepage banner image by Silvia from pixabay